How Egypt became the greatest superpower of the ancient world

 This would be the true end of native Egyptian rule.

-The last of the Ptolemaic rulers, Cleopatra VII.
-She had tried to revive Egypt's fortunes through alliances with Roman leaders Julius Caesar and Mark Antony.
+The last of the Ptolemaic rulers, Cleopatra VII, tried to revive Egypt's fortunes through alliances with Roman leaders Julius Caesar and Mark Antony.

 However, following her defeat and death in 30 BCE, Egypt became a province of the Roman Empire.